Airfare

 If an existing airline reservation is no longer needed, the flight must be canceled to avoid additional fees, penalties, or loss of taxpayer dollars.

-It is prohibited to cancel or change any business flights directly with the airline, including but not limited to, using the airline’s website, at the airport ticket counter, on the airline’s mobile app, or by directly calling the airline.
+It is prohibited to cancel or change any business flights directly with the airline, including but not limited to using the airline's website or mobile app, at the airport ticket counter, or by directly calling the airline.

 Universal Air Travel Plan (UATP) - Southwest Airlines Only

-- For UATP DataMine® account guidelines, Travel Coordinators should refer to UATP Informational Sheet and Card Guidelines.
+- For UATP DataMine account guidelines, Travel Coordinators should refer to the UATP Informational Sheet and Card Guidelines.

 Unused Ticket Credits (UTC) - All Airlines